Feuerwerk/fpgaNES/README.md

 # fpgaNES

-This is an implementation of the nintendo entertainment system in an FPGA.
+This is an implementation of the Nintendo Entertainment System in an FPGA.

 It is based on the development board Cyclone V GX Starter Kit by Terasic with an Altera Cyclone V on board.
 It features plenty of memory, an HDMI out and an analog